peaBerberian/wasp-hls/README.md

 Request Scheduling:

-- [x] Lazy Media Playlist downloading
+- [x] Lazy Media Playlist downloading (only fetch and refresh them once they ar needed)
 - [x] Media Playlist refreshing for live contents
-- [x] Buffer goal implementation (as in: stop loading segments once enough to fill the buffer up to a certain point are loaded)
+- [x] Buffer goal implementation (as in: stop loading segments once enough to fill the buffer up to a certain - configurable - point are loaded)
 - [x] Parallel audio and video segment loading
 - [x] Priorization between audio and video segment requests (to e.g. stop doing audio segment requests when video ones become urgent).